-The annual Board performance evaluation for 2024 was conducted in February 2025.
+The annual Board performance evaluation for 2024 was conducted during the first quarter of 2025.
 The results of the evaluation, which found the Board to be functioning well to its mandate, will be discussed and presented to the Board through the Corporate Governance Committee.